 The Company's focus is on evaluating and developing its oil sands assets with the completion and operation of the 5,000 bbls/day Phase I commercial West Ells (the "Project").
-When financing is available, the Company is planning to add an additional 5,000 barrels per day Phase II to the Project.
+When financing is available, the Company plans to add an additional 5,000 barrels per day of production capacity at Phase II to the Project.
 On March 1, 2017, the West Ells Phase I commenced commercial production.

-As at March 31, 2019, the Company had invested approximately \$1.57 billion in oil sands leases, drilling operations, project engineering, procurement and construction, operation start-up, regulatory application processing and other assets.
-As at March 31, 2019, the Company had \$0.25 million in cash.
+As at September 30, 2019, the Company had invested approximately \$2.86 billion in oil sands leases, drilling operations, project engineering, procurement and construction, operation start-up, regulatory application processing and other assets.
+As at September 30, 2019, the Company had \$1.7 million in cash.

 The Company relies on its ability to obtain various forms of financing and cash flow from operations to fund administration expenses and future exploration and development cost of its projects.
 The Company's ability to continue as a going concern is dependent on continuing operations and development in West Ells, marketing bitumen blends at favorable prices, achieving profitable operations and the ability to refinance current debt and access immediate additional financing.
-There can be no assurance that steps management will take will be successful.
-As such, there is significant doubt and there can be no assurance the Company will be able to continue as a going concern.
+There can be no assurance that the steps management takes will be successful.
+As such, there is significant doubt and there can be no assurance that the Company will be able to continue as a going concern.